Wilko: Administration and closure

 Wilko collapsed with the loss of over 12,000 jobs, £625 million in debt and a £50 million pension deficit.
 During the administration process, it was reported that its owners had taken £77 million out of the company in the preceding decade.

 In September 2023, B&M bought 51 Wilko stores for £13 million.
 An attempt by Canadian businessman Doug Putman to acquire 100 Wilko stores, slimmed down from a deal to acquire 300 stores, collapsed in the same month.
 Poundland acquired 71 Wilko stores and stated it would prioritise the recruitment of former Wilko staff.
 CDS Superstores (The Range) acquired the Wilko brand, website and intellectual property for £5 million.
 36 workers from Wilko's digital team transferred over to CDS' digital team as part of the deal.
 The final stores under the previous ownership closed on 8 October 2023.

 Post-administration

 The Wilko website was relaunched by CDS Superstores on 12 October 2023 and resumed home delivery.
 The Range started stocking Wilko brand products in its stores from 27 October 2023.
 Three stores in Plymouth, Exeter, and Luton re-opened in December 2023.
 Two stores in Rotherham and St Albans re-opened in March 2024.
 Wilko's store in Poole re-opened in August 2024.
 The Wilko store in Uxbridge in London re-opened in November 2024.

-CDS announced in February 2025 that the opening of Wilko stores would be put on a temporary pause due to them acquiring and investing into Homebase, CDS will continue to invest in the brand during this time as they introduced an insurance system and adding more Wilko branded products to The Range's stores.
+In February 2025, CDS Superstores announced it would temporarily pause the opening of new Wilko stores to focus on converting 49 Homebase stores to The Range.

+In March 2026, CDS Superstores reached an agreement with Morrisons to incorpate Wilko conncessions into their stores.